-Marks: Theory [100]: Continuous Assessment-20 & End Semester Examination-80 of a firm and their integration in a highly competitive global environment.
+Marks: Theory [100]: Continuous Assessment-20 & End Semester Examination-80

+To familiarize the students with the role of operations and its interaction with other activities of a firm and their integration in a highly competitive global environment.
 To enable the students to apply the understanding of production processes in quantitative analysis of problems arising in the management of operations.